gvwilson/sdxjs/module-loader/index.md

 ---

 <x key="file-interpolator"></x> showed how to use `eval` to load code dynamically.
-We can use this to build our own version of the `require` function (the predecessor to `import`) that takes the name of a source file as an argument and returns whatever that file exports.
+We can use this to build our own version of JavaScript's `require` function (the predecessor to `import`).
-The key requirement for such a function is to avoid accidentally overwriting things.
+Our function will take the name of a source file as an argument and return whatever that file exports.
-If we just `eval` some code and it happens to define a variable called `x`, anything called `x` already in our program might be overwritten.
+The key requirement for such a function is to avoid accidentally overwriting things: if we just `eval` some code and it happens to assign to a variable called `x`, anything called `x` already in our program might be overwritten.
 We therefore need a way to <g key="encapsulate">encapsulate</g> the contents of what we're loading.
 Our approach is based on <cite>Casciaro2020</cite>,